Raising The Bar For Breast Care

 at St. Joseph’s/Candler.
 The team consists of five board-certified surgeons who can meet with a newly-diagnosed patient quickly, usually on the same day.

 A swift response, though, is only the beginning.
-These surgeons— Christa L. Jillard, MD; Susan Mahany, MD; Jeffrey S. Mandel, MD; Charles H. Usher, MD; and E. Stephen Yeager, MD—also share a passion for the highest-quality and most-advanced care.
+These surgeons — Katherine Ronaghan, MD., Yana Puckett, MD and Charles H. Usher, MD — also share a passion for the highest-quality and most-advanced care.

 With the Telfair Breast Surgery program, patients are provided with a more immediate response to any breast problem that they may have.
 Not only is the process faster, it is also more comprehensive—factors that can help reduce anxiety for patients as they begin treatment.